e-krebs/pile/README.md

   - then import the `/dist` folder into `chrome://extensions` in your browser
 - (prod) run `yarn build`
   - then import the `/dist/webext-prod` folder into `chrome://extensions` in your browser
-  - it also generates a `pile.zip` file that you can upload to the chome web store
+  - it also generates a `pile.zip` file (in that folder) that you can upload to the chrome web store

 # Libraries
 This project is built using: